stefan-hoeck/idris2-ilex/README.md

 emit the values accumulated so far once after each chunk of data.

-We are going to demonstrate how this is done when reading a large file containing `.csv`-encoded data.
+We are going to demonstrate how this is done when reading a large file containing CSV-encoded data.
 First, we define a type alias and runner for the data stream
 (see the [idris2-streams library](https://github.com/stefan-hoeck/idris2-streams)
 for proper documentation about `Pull` and `Stream`).
 Since